-The practice is open from 8am to 6pm, Monday to Friday.
-The practice provides some extended hours on a Saturday morning between 8am and 12pm.
+The practice is open from 7.30am to 6pm, Monday to Friday.
+The practice provides some extended hours on a Saturday morning between 8am and 10.30am.
 Appointments can be booked by walking into the practice, by the telephone and on line.
 Patients requiring a GP outside of normal working hours are advised to contact the GP out of hours service provided by Northern Doctors via the NHS 111 service.
-The practice holds a General Medical Service (GMS) contract.